UConn tops Stanford 63-58, advances to NCAA title game

-”We didn’t play our A-game on the offensive end, but we did the things we needed to do when we had to do them,” Auriemma said. ”We came up big.
-Don’t know what more I can say about this group than we have been saying. pretty remarkable to be honest with you.”

 The Huskies will face South Carolina for the national championship on Sunday night.
-The Gamecocks beat Louisville 72-59 in the first game of the national semifinals.
-UConn and South Carolina met in November in the championship game of a tournament in the Bahamas, and the Gamecocks used a strong fourth quarter to win.
+The Gamecocks beat the Cardinals 72-59 in the first game of the Final Four.

-”I’ve gone into other games at this time and lost and felt a sense of really took me a long, long time to get over some losses in this particular game,” Auriemma said. ”This one I didn’t think it would take a long time since we gave it everything we had and it might not be enough.
-Fortunately, Stanford didn’t have its best.”

-UConn (30-5) is seeking its 12th national championship, and the Huskies have never lost in an NCAA title game.
+UConn (30-5) will be seeking its 12th national championship, and the Huskies have never lost in an NCAA title game.

-”We know everybody in the world doesn’t think we’re going to win, so we’re like, we might as well just prove everybody wrong and prove ourselves right.
-We’ve got one more game, we’re not satisfied with this,” Bueckers said. ”We’re just trying to win a national championship and leave everything out on the line and it’s our last game of the season, so we have nothing left to give.”.

 They had to work to get to the finals.
 Leading by 52-44 with 1:26 left, Stanford made a furious rally thanks to a few costly UConn turnovers.